 Pursuant to the ROI, the Stadium Area EIFD Public Financing Authority (PFA) was established as the governing board of the EIFD.
-On September 24, 2019, the PFA ordered the preparation of the Plan, the statutory requirements of which are codified in Chapter 2.99 of Part 1 of Division 2 of Title 5 of the California Government Code (commencing with Section 53398.50) (EIFD Law).
+On September 24, 2019, the PFA ordered the preparation of an

+Infrastructure Financing Plan (Plan) for the EIFD, the statutory requirements of which are codified in Chapter 2.99 of Part 1 of Division 2 of Title 5 of the California Government Code (commencing with Section 53398.50) (EIFD Law).

 In accordance with the EIFD Law, the Plan and supplemental environmental impact report (SEIR) for the Railyards Specific Plan Update, KP Medical Center, MLS Stadium and Stormwater Outfall were made available for public inspection on October 1, 2019.
 On that same day, the City Clerk distributed the Plan and SEIR to each affected taxing entity, each owner of land in the proposed EIFD, the PFA, the Planning and Design Commission, and the City Council.
 Both items were also made available for public inspection.
-This distribution was made at least 60 days in advance of the PFA hearing date of December 10, 2019.
+This distribution was made at least 60 days in advance of the proposed PFA hearing date, which is scheduled for December 10, 2019.
+Also, in accordance with EIFD Law, City staff suggested certain technical revisions be made to the original Plan and those revisions are included therein.